oxraphc/Visualizing-The-Quran-Verse-Count/README.md

-# Al-Qur'an Surah Database Scrap
+# Visualizing The Quran Verse Count

 What I'm doing here is web-scrapping the wikipedia site of the list of all surahs in the Qur'an.
 I'm planning on doing something with it.